Weaning is a stressful time for calves, lambs and kids, and their dams.

-Weaning also helps ensure weaned calves, lambs and kids are less frightened of humans.
+Weaning helps ensure weaned calves, lambs and kids are less frightened of humans.
+Animals that are less frightened of humans adapt better to periods of drought feeding or to feedlots.
 This is important to reduce subsequent stress during handling and transport, reducing the risk of high pH and dark-cutting meat.
-Animals that are less frightened of humans also adapt better to periods of drought feeding or to feedlots.

-- Joining cows, ewes and does to ensure a compressed calving, lambing or kidding to reduce age ranges at weaning.
+- joining cows, ewes and does to ensure a well-defined calving, lambing or kidding window to reduce age ranges at weaning

-- Maintaining cows, ewes and does in adequate body condition through good nutritional management.
+- maintaining an adequate body condition through good nutritional management

 Early weaning is a management practice that can help improve throughput of calves, lambs and kids.
 It is also useful during periods of drought and can help in some disease control programs.